Photo Source: Copyrighted © 2022

 |Affinity Bloc:||South Asian Peoples|

-There is a need for literacy training among them as the vast majority can not read.
-They make use of development programs having to do with education, electricity, medical, family welfare, communication and even grants from the government which benefit their basket-making industry.
+There is a need for literacy training among them as the vast majority cannot read or write.
+They could make use of development programs having to do with education, electricity, medical, family welfare, communication and even grants from the government which benefit their basket-making industry.
 Most of all the Zamral need to hear and understand the message of Jesus Christ.
 He alone can forgive their sins and grant them eternal life.